-- 1. Loosen the two threaded fasteners on the bottom of the table that connect to the wall.
-Now, you can lift the dinette table out of the brackets and off the table leg. - 2.
-Set the table to the side.
+- 1. Loosen the two threaded fasteners on the bottom of the table that connect to the wall. - 2.
+Lift the dinette table out of the brackets and off the table leg and set it aside. - 3.
 Turn the collar on the table leg clockwise to loosen.
-Then turn the leg a quarter turn counterclockwise and remove.
-Take the tabletop and place it between the base of the two dinette seats. - 3.
-Now, simply use your back cushions to fill in the space. - 4.
+Then turn the leg a quarter turn counterclockwise and remove. - 4.
+Place the table between the base of the two dinette seats. - 5.
+Now, simply use your back cushions to fill in the space.

 Reverse the steps when you want to use the dinette as a table with seating for two.

-For more information about converting the seating areas to sleeping, see our videos on Oliver University - https://olivertraveltrailers.com/oliver-university/
+For more information about converting the seating areas to sleeping, see our videos on Oliver University: olivertraveltrailers.com/oliver-university